ntwigs/berrserk/README.md

 ## Local setup

-This shoudl be rather straight forward:
+This should be rather straight forward:

 1. Clone the repo
 2. Install dev-dependencies `pnpm i`